Partner | Legal

 A Will is proved before the Royal Court of Jersey to be the last Will and Testament of a deceased person.
 Once the Grant of Probate is issued, the Executor can collect in and distribute the assets of the person who has died, in accordance with the Will.

-If the deceased held any bank accounts, investments, or other assets in their own name then a Grant of Probate/Letters of Administration are required in order to deal with the assets.
+If the deceased held any bank accounts, investments, or other assets in their own name, and the total value was in excess of £30,000 the asset holder, subject to certain conditions being met, may release the funds without a Grant of Probate or Letters of Administration.
 You do not normally have to apply for a Grant of Probate/Letters of Administration if the deceased had assets in joint names as they often pass automatically to the surviving party, depending upon the wording of the mandate.

 We can provide you with expert advice in all areas of probate work including the administration of a deceased person’s estate and assisting the Executor/Administrator to make an application for probate.